KGFCH2/PersonaPath/README.md

     dashboard.html
     chat.html
     explore.html
 ```

+---

-## 🧾 Notes
+## Notes

-- The chat uses deterministic rules + search to return **exact data** where possible.
+- The chat uses deterministic rules + search to return exact data where possible.
 - Replace/add items in `data/skills_careers.json` to customize content.
-- You can deploy to any Python-friendly host (Render, Railway, etc.).
+- You can deploy to any Python-friendly host (Render, Railway, Heroku, etc.).